metguy/trending_youtubers/README.md

 ![alt text](https://images.pexels.com/photos/3227986/pexels-photo-3227986.jpeg)

 ### Project Overview
 Hi, y'all!
-In this project we'll be exploring the data analysis of the Top YouTubers six months a part, from July 2023 to January 2024.
+In this project we'll be exploring the data analysis of the top 50 YouTubers six months a part, from July 2023 to January 2024.
 What led me to choose this topic was how often I found myself watching YouTube videos.
 When I have a lot going on at once, I tend to avoid NetFlix and streaming services of the like because I can easily binge watch a season in a couple of days.
 It's rather unhealthy and being preoccupied with wrapping up school among other things lately, I just don't have time for it so I avoid it like the plague!
 Instead, I'll watch YouTube.
 YouTube gives me a bit more control on the length of time for whatever video interests me and I do have a couple favorite YouTubers, myself!
 I thought it would be pretty interesting to see which YouTubers were consistently at the top within a half year period and if any of my favorites made the list.
 I wanted to make this project user friendly so I gave step-by-step instructions and shared hyperlinks on how to perform this on multiple systems.
 So, without further a do, let's get to it and see what we find! <br> <br>

 #### Click the link below for a quick look at my Tableau Dashboard: <br>
 * [YouTuber Visuals](https://public.tableau.com/views/YouTuberVisuals/YouTuberVisuals?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link) <br> <br>

+#### Quick Note
+I've added comments in the markdown cells throughout the setup of the project to explain the process taken within each step.
+This is to provide better understanding for both newcomers and pros alike, while reviewing the work.
+I hope you enjoy the project! <br>

 ### Data Dictionary
 I've listed two data dictionaries below giving a description on the column names and categories.